-Hazardous wastes
+Hazardous Wastes

-Due to the business nature, we did not generate significant amount of hazardous wastes during the Reporting Period.
-Despite the Group did not generate hazardous wastes, the Group has established guidelines of governing the management and disposal of hazardous wastes.
-In case if there are any hazardous wastes produced, the Group is required to engage a qualified chemical waste collector to handle such wastes, and comply with relevant environmental regulations and rules.
+Due to the business nature, we did not generate a significant amount of hazardous wastes during the Reporting Period.
+Despite that, the Group has established guidelines governing the management and disposal of hazardous wastes.
+In case there are any hazardous wastes produced, the Group is required to engage a qualified chemical waste collector to handle such wastes, and comply with relevant environmental regulations and rules.

-Non-hazardous wastes
+Non-hazardous Wastes

-The non-hazardous wastes generated by the Group is mainly paper.
+The non-hazardous wastes generated by the Group are mainly paper.
 With the aim of minimising the environmental impacts from non-hazardous wastes generated from our business operations, the Group upholds the principles of "Reduce, Reuse, Recycle and Replace", and has developed relevant waste reduction policies and guidelines.
 Our staff and the assigned administrative staff collectively take the responsibilities for waste management in our offices, and have conducted measures such as:

-- Organise, maintain and clean the garbage and waste recycling areas; - Sort recycled wastes into appropriate containers; - Place appropriate signages on walls and bins, indicating the types of waste to be recycled; and

-• Ensure that no garbage is placed on building colonnade areas.
+- Organise, maintain and clean the garbage and waste recycling areas; - Sort recycled wastes into appropriate containers; - Place appropriate signage on walls and bins, indicating the types of wastes to be recycled; and - Ensure that no garbage is to be placed on building colonnade areas.

 The procurement and disposal of office stationery serve as another focus of our efforts in operating sustainably.
-The office stationery has a great hidden environmental and social impact across its product lifespan, and the impacts arise from its production to eventual disposal.
-To minimise such impacts, we have launched the following measures:
+The office stationery has a great hidden environmental and social impact across its product lifespan, and the impact arise from its production to eventual disposal.
+To minimise such impact, we have launched the following measures:

-- Maximise every stationery lifespan (such as plastic binding ring, paper clip, etc.) by searching opportunities to reuse and refurbish them whenever feasible; - Purchase reusable stationery whenever possible, such as refillable rollerball pens and correction tapes; - Avoid single-use disposable items; and - Use rechargeable batteries where applicable.
+- Maximise every stationary lifespan (such as plastic binding ring, paper clip, etc.) by searching opportunities to reuse and refurbish them internally whenever feasible; - Purchase reusable stationary whenever it is possible, such as refillable rollerball pens and correction type paper; - Avoid disposable items; and - Use rechargeable batteries where applicable.